Optical appearance of the Konoplya-Zhidenko rotating non-Kerr black hole surrounded by a thin accretion disk: Distribution of the redshift factors

 The examination of how light from the accretion disk surrounding the black hole reaches the observer's plane necessitates careful consideration of variations in light intensity, which are influenced by a combination of divergence, absorption, Doppler effect, and gravitational redshift.
 The relative motion between the accretion disk and distant observers offers us a unique perspective into the intricate interactions between black holes and accretion disks, as well as the nature of their formation.
 The Doppler effect plays a significant role in explaining such phenomena, while the gravitational redshift, as a crucial indicator for revealing the impact of an extreme gravitational field, cannot be disregarded.
 Therefore, in the process of imaging a black hole, it is crucial to accurately assess the redshift factor associated with the behavior of emitted particles, as this step plays a critical role in precisely characterizing both the black hole and its accretion disk.

-In Figures \ref{figR1A1D} and \ref{figR2A1L}, we present the redshift factors of the direct and lensed images of the anteroonal accretion disk for the case where $a<M$, while the other parameter values correspond to those in Figure \ref{figbpA1}.
+In Figures \ref{figR1A1D} and \ref{figR2A1L}, we present the redshift factors of the direct and lensed images of the prograde accretion disk for the case where $a<M$, while the other parameter values correspond to those in Figure \ref{figbpA1}.
 A continuous linear color map is utilized to visually represent the redshift factor, with red indicating redshift and blue indicating blueshift.
 The central black region of each observing plane represents the inner shadow cast by the accretion disk, which is bounded by the projection of the event horizon of the black hole.
 It can be observed that when the observed inclination value is small, such as $\theta_o = 0^{\circ}$ and $\theta_o = 17^{\circ}$, the observer's screen mainly displays a redshift feature.
-When the observation inclination is a large value, such as $\theta_o = 83^{\circ}$, in addition to the redshift on the observer screen will also appear obvious blue shift phenomenon, and mainly distributed on the left side of the screen, while the redshift is mainly distributed on the right side.
-Furthermore, the modification of pertinent parameters exerts a substantial influence on the redshift and blueshift phenomena observed in black hole imagery.
-Specifically, an increment in the deformation parameter $\xi$ results in a reduction of the redshift range while simultaneously expanding the blue shift range.
-Conversely, an augmentation of the rotational parameter $a$ leads to a substantial diminution in both the redshift and blue shift ranges.
+When the observation inclination is large, such as $\theta_o = 83^{\circ}$, an obvious blueshift also appears on the observer screen in addition to the redshift and is mainly distributed on the left side of the screen, while the redshift is mainly distributed on the right side.
+Furthermore, an increment in the deformation parameter $\xi$ results in a reduction of the redshift range while simultaneously expanding the blueshift range.
+Conversely, an augmentation of the rotational parameter $a$ leads to a substantial diminution in both the redshift and blueshift ranges.
 For the lensed image depicted in Figure \ref{figR2A1L}, a redshift is observed exclusively at low obliquity angles ($\theta_o = 0^{\circ}$ and $\theta_o = 17^{\circ}$), which aligns with the characteristics of the direct image.
-When the observed inclination is $\theta_o = 83^{\circ}$ , a minor petal-shaped blueshift appears on the lower right side of the screen, while the redshift remains in proximity to the ISCO.
-Furthermore, an increase in the deformation parameter $\xi$ linearly enlarges the shadow's size while notably diminishing the redshift and blueshift observed at the edge of the black disk.
-Similarly, decreasing the value of parameter $a$ produces analogous effects.
+When the observed inclination is $\theta_o = 83^{\circ}$, a minor petal-shaped blueshift appears on the lower right side of the screen, while the redshift remains in proximity to the ISCO.
+Furthermore, an increase in the deformation parameter $\xi$ enlarges the size of the blue-shifted shape, while an increase in the parameter $a$ has the opposite effect.
+For the case of $a > M$, the redshift factors of the direct (first row) and lensed (second row) images of the prograde accretion disk are presented in Figures \ref{figR1A2D} when the observed inclination is $\theta_o = 83^{\circ}$.
+It can be observed that as the deformation parameter $\xi$ increases or the rotation parameter $a$ decreases, the blue-shifted region gradually expands, especially near the ISCO, where the blueshift phenomenon is more pronounced.